microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/extendedDiagnostics.md

 ---
 display: "Extended Diagnostics"
+oneline: "Include a lot of diagnostic information after a compile"
 ---

 You can use this flag to discover where TypeScript is spending it's time when compiling.